hx2A/py5website/reference/py5shape_get_children.rst

 Description
 ===========

-Get the children of a Py5Shape object as a list of Py5Shape objects.
-When Processing loads shape objects, it may create a hierarchy of Py5Shapes, depending on the organization of the source data file.
+Get the children of a ``Py5Shape`` object as a list of ``Py5Shape`` objects.
+When Processing loads shape objects, it may create a hierarchy of ``Py5Shape`` objects, depending on the organization of the source data file.
 This method will retrieve the list of Py5Shapes that are the child objects to a given object.

 Underlying Java method: PShape.getChildren